-Applications for Spring 2018 admission must be received by Nov.
-1, 2017.
-Applications for Fall 2018 admission must be received no later than May 1, 2018.
+Applications for Fall 2022 admission must be received no later than May 1, 2022.

 The minimum requirement for admission to the MS degree program is an undergraduate degree, very preferably in Physics, with a grade point average of 3.0 or above.
 For foreign students, the equivalent grade point average will be determined by the Graduate Division, from official transcripts.
 We sometimes accept students with undergraduate degrees in majors other than physics.
-However it should be understood that in such cases a student must begin his or her graduate studies by taking some number of undergraduate physics classes, depending on prior coursework, until the level required for graduate physics studies is achieved.
+However, it should be understood that in such cases a student must begin his or her graduate studies by taking some number of undergraduate physics classes, depending on prior coursework, until the level required for graduate physics studies is achieved.

 All students are admitted as conditionally classified.

 A conditionally classified student must meet certain conditions (such as specific course equivalencies) as stated in the letter of acceptance to the Graduate Program.
 Any specific conditional course requirements must be taken on a letter grade basis and may not be used as part of the 30-unit Master's course requirements.
 Students are advanced to candidacy (and full classified status) upon filing the Advancement to Candidacy (ATC)- usually at the beginning of your final year of study.
 Other than conditions that must be satisfied prior to filing their ATC, conditionally classified graduate students have the full privileges and opportunities of all graduate students.